-I made this luscious spiced banana loaf a couple of days ago and it was gone in an instant.
+I made this delicious spiced banana-walnut loaf bread a couple of days ago and it was gone in an instant.
 The bread is filled with a thick cinnamon-perfumed walnut ripple that is swirled into the spiced banana-walnut batter.
-While baking, the loaf oozes with irresistible aroma wafting invitingly through the air.
-The baked bread is rather moist and dense.
+The baked bread is rather moist and dense, with a subtle, pleasant crunch from the walnuts.
 Absolutely delicious.
 Perfect with a cup of tea or coffee, any time of the day.

 This is a keeper.
 And it is extremely easy to put together.
 Try and see for yourself.
 Enjoy!